-- 2. The PaperCut MF Application Server - a.
-PaperCut MF receives the image document and metadata from the MFD. - b.
-PaperCut MF creates a secure connection to the PaperCut Cloud Service.
-PaperCut MF uses only TLS 1.2 Perfect Forward Secrecy compliant cipher suites. - c.
-The PaperCut MF server is authenticated and authorized to the Cloud Service.
-This is done with a unique combination of the PaperCut MF installation id and its license key. - d.
-PaperCut MF sends the image document and related metadata (for example, the user's email address) to the PaperCut Cloud Service.
+2. The PaperCut MF Application Server

+- PaperCut MF receives the image document and metadata from the MFD. - PaperCut MF creates a secure connection to the PaperCut Cloud Service.
+PaperCut MF uses only TLS 1.2 or greater Perfect Forward Secrecy compliant cipher suites. - The PaperCut MF server is authenticated and authorized to the Cloud Service.
+This is done with a unique combination of the PaperCut MF installation id and its license key. - PaperCut MF sends the image document and related metadata (for example, the user's email address) to the PaperCut Cloud Service.

-Note: Important considerations such as securing the PaperCut MF application server and file system, IT staff training, firewalls, etc. are the responsibility of the organization hosting PaperCut MF.
+Note: Important considerations such as securing the PaperCut MF application server (and built-in web server) and file system, IT staff training, firewalls, etc. are the responsibility of the organization hosting PaperCut MF.

-- 3. The PaperCut Cloud Service - a.
-The PaperCut Cloud Service receives the document and metadata uploaded by the PaperCut MF application server.
-This is where all the magic happens. - b.
-Depending on the options the PaperCut MF administrator has selected, the uploaded document is opened for processing.
-This includes OCR, despeckle, and deskew. - c.
-The PaperCut Cloud Service writes the document to encrypted storage. - d.
-The PaperCut Cloud Service is secured by and hosted on Google's Cloud Platform. - e.
-The PaperCut Cloud Service runs entirely in the region selected by the customer (Australia, Germany, or the USA). - 4.
-Encrypted storage - Using Google's encryption at rest mentioned earlier, the document is encrypted and stored on encrypted drives. - All documents are separated using a unique customer identifier. - Only a very small number of PaperCut employees have access to documents in storage. - All access is managed according to Google's IAM13 rules on an as-needed basis. - Any access to data storage, including by operations personnel, generates an audit trail. - If the PaperCut Cloud Service is not able to process or deliver the document, it will retry for a maximum of 24 hours. - Once the document has been delivered, or the 24-hour timeout has been reached, it is securely deleted. - 5.
-Delivery to the cloud storage provider - It's probably only been a minute or two since the user pressed "Scan" on the MFD, and now the PaperCut Cloud Service sends the processed document to the selected cloud storage provider (for example, OneDrive or G Drive) - The PaperCut Cloud Service always requests the minimum permission required to deliver documents (write-only), however not all cloud providers grant access to this granular level. - After successful delivery to the cloud storage provider, the user's document is securely deleted from the PaperCut Cloud Service. - If the delivery of the document is unsuccessful, it can reside in encrypted storage for up to 24 hours after which time it will be securely deleted.
+3. The PaperCut Cloud Service

+- The PaperCut Cloud Service receives the document and metadata uploaded by the PaperCut MF application server.
+This is where all the magic happens. - Depending on the options the PaperCut MF administrator has selected, the uploaded document is opened for processing.
+This includes OCR, despeckle, and deskew. - The PaperCut Cloud Service writes the document to encrypted storage. - The PaperCut Cloud Service is secured by and hosted on Google's Cloud Platform. - The PaperCut Cloud Service runs entirely in the region selected by the customer (Australia, Germany, or the USA).

+4. Encrypted storage

+- Using Google's encryption at rest mentioned earlier, the document is encrypted and stored on encrypted drives. - All documents are separated using a unique customer identifier. - Only a very small number of PaperCut employees have access to documents in storage. - All access is managed according to Google's IAM13 rules on an as-needed basis. - Any access to data storage, including by operations personnel, generates an audit trail. - If the PaperCut Cloud Service is not able to process or deliver the document, it will retry for a maximum of 24 hours. - Once the document has been delivered, or the 24-hour timeout has been reached, it is securely deleted.

+5. Delivery to the cloud storage provider

+- It's probably only been a minute or two since the user pressed "Scan" on the MFD, and now the PaperCut Cloud Service sends the processed document to the selected cloud storage provider (for example, OneDrive or G Drive) - The PaperCut Cloud Service always requests the minimum permission required to deliver documents (write-only), however not all cloud providers grant access to this granular level. - After successful delivery to the cloud storage provider, the user's document is securely deleted from the PaperCut Cloud Service.